All Bosch Dishwasher Error Codes — Complete Troubleshooting Guide (2026)

 Tools needed: Multimeter, Torx T20 screwdriver, Phillips

-- Step 1: Check and Reset the Float Switch
+- Step 1: Power off and dry the base pan completely

-- Step 2: Inspect and Replace the Water Inlet Valve
+- Step 2: Free and test the float switch

 Read full troubleshooting guide →Error E17: Bosch Dishwasher error code E17 indicates that the dishwasher has detected excessive water.
 This error means that the water level in the tub is too high, which can cause the dishwasher to malfunction or even leak.